-The New Member Report was created to assist chapters in their recruiting efforts.
+The chapter membership report was created to assist chapters in their recruiting efforts.
 Chapters should contact the individuals listed on the new member report to encourage participation at the chapter level.
 It is also essential to contact members of the CCIM Institute who are not members of the chapter and encourage their participation in the growth of the Chapter.

-Chapters can request a Dropped Member Report to assist in retention efforts of members who have withdrawn from the CCIM Institute or the chapter.
-The report lists dropped individuals, including their reason for withdrawal.
+Chapters use the chapter membership reports to assist in retention efforts of members who have withdrawn from the CCIM Institute or the chapter.
 Those listed should be encouraged to reinstate their membership with CCIM or join or maintain their membership in the local chapter.

-It is the chapter's responsibility to update your membership database.
-The CCIM Institute relies on chapters to provide current information, such as changes of address or title and notices of deaths.
+It is the chapter's responsibility to send all chapter member updates to chaptercoordinator@ccim.com.
+CCIM Institute relies on chapters to provide current information, such as changes of address or title and notices of deaths.